 The best kinds of flower pots are always the ones that give the ambience a tremendous and sturdy look.
-Terracotta pots are one of them.
+Terracotta pots with side holes are one of them.
 Technically, the best types of terracotta pots for the garden are the ones that come with side holes.

 These pots are incredibly convenient for the plants and give them all the liberty to grow.
-Here is all you need to know about terracotta pots with side holes.
+Here is all you need to know about hanging terracotta pots.

 Flower pots with holes in the insides have several advantages but for me, what I like most is the exceptional drainage and airflow.